 Contributor Brian sent us these photos from the movie Alice’s Restaurant (1969), starring Arlo Guthrie, Patricia Quinn, and James Broderick.
 Here, Arlo is in a hospital and an interior Fallout Shelter sign is seen pointing the way to the shelter area.
 The placement of the arrows on the sign is a little bit of a mystery, as the “Nurse’s Station” sign seems to point left while the arrows point down, which would usually indicate a set of stairs.

-As mentioned in previous posts, Fallout Shelter sign appearances were common in a large amount of movies and TV shows from it’s creation in 1961 and still do on occasion even today.
+As mentioned in previous posts, Fallout Shelter sign appearances were common in a large number of movies and TV shows from its creation in 1961 and still do on occasion even today.
 Conelrad Adjacent has compiled numerous stills of these appearances on their page Fallout Shelter Sign Cameos.

 Contibutor Chris L recently wrote in and relayed a story of going through the Fallout Shelter areas under the Universty of Oregon with his father, who worked in the facilities department there.